cthorpe1/travel-map/README.md

 [x] Zooming to a country opens side drawer
 [x] Store markers in DB
-[x] Can view page listing all Markers that have been dropped [] Clicking on a listing on Marker page displays details of that Marker [] CRUD functionality for Marker views (delete, edit) [] City specific markers are shown
+[x] Can view page listing all Markers that have been dropped [] Clicking on a listing on Markers page displays details of that Marker [] CRUD functionality for Marker views (delete, edit) [] City specific markers are shown
 [x] Need button in sidebar to add city marker